Grahame Cruickshanks: Biography

 Cruickshanks was born in Port Elizabeth, Eastern Cape Province in 1913, the youngest son of Alexander and Agnes Cruickshanks.
 His brother Clive Cruickshanks also played cricket for Eastern Province.
 He was educated at Grey High School in Port Elizabeth, playing cricket and football for the school's teams.

 Cruickshanks played his only two first-class matches in December 1931, playing for Eastern Province in Currie Cup matches against Natal and Orange Free State, scoring a total of 27 runs with a highest score of 19.
 He played five times for Egypt against HM Martineau's XI between 1935 and 1938 whilst serving in the military, (Note: Martineau organised tours of Egypt by teams "largely consisting of first-class players" each year between 1929 and 1939.)
-(Note: He is also almost certainly the Cruickshanks listed as keeping wicket against Martineau's XI United Services and RAF XIs in 1936 and 1937 and for Maadi Sports Club in the later year.) and played for the RAF side, including twice in inter-service matches, during 1939, top-scoring in both innings against the Royal Navy at Lord's with scores of 90―run out "rather stupidly", according to The Times―and then 70 not out.
+(Note: He is also almost certainly the Cruickshanks listed as keeping wicket against Martineau's XI United Services and RAF XIs in 1936 and 1937 and for Maadi Sports Club in the later year.) and played for the RAF team, including twice in inter-service matches, during 1939, top-scoring in both innings against the Royal Navy at Lord's with scores of 90―run out "rather stupidly", according to The Times―and then 70 not out.

 His Wisden obituary described him as a "powerful left-handed batsman and sound wicket-keeper", whilst match reports in The Times commented on his willingness to "make ground with his feet" to score boundaries and that he hit the ball hard.
 He married Phyllis "Billie" Austin during the late 1930s; the couple had one son, born in Egypt.